penguinlips/updates/safe/readme.md

 # Copyright:

-open source - you can modify/customize without permission but.......<b>not allowed</b> to sell for any rewards in return or <b>not allowed</b> to transfer the modified or customized one.
+open source - you can modify/customize without permission but.....🔴not allowed to sell for any rewards in return or 🔴not allowed to transfer the modified or customized one.